xan2622/awesome-blender/README.md

 - Snapping-Align:
     - [Mesh Align Plus](https://github.com/egtwobits/mesh_mesh_align_plus) : precisely align, move, and measure+match objects and mesh parts in your 3D scenes.
     - [Easy Align](https://blenderartists.org/t/addon-easy-align/685704) : Easy Align addon allows you to align mesh objects origins and align mesh objects to each others easily, it works in both Edit mode and Object mode. [![][repo]](https://github.com/sergeod9/Easy_Align_Addon)
+- [Originie](https://blendermarket.com/products/Teleport-the-pivot-with-magic-a-feature-packed-pivot-master-add-on) : Originie is an add-on for manipulating the pivot's (the origin in Blender lingo) position with ease.
+It comes with bunch of tools that would let you move the pivot around as you "wish".
+See also its [BlenderArtists thread](https://blenderartists.org/t/originie-teleport-the-pivot-with-magic-a-feature-packed-pivot-master-add-on/1178430). [$]
 - Mesh Generate/Stylization:
     - [Tissue](https://github.com/alessandro-zomparelli/tissue) : add-on for computational design.
     - [Mech/Fy](https://gumroad.com/l/KZllV) A procedural workflow that automates the process of hard surfaces modelling.